phaya/a-day-at-the-zoo/README.md

 Several insigths can be extracted:

 -   Most of the displayed animals has only one offspring.
 There is a lot of variance in the gestation period betwenn species with only one offspring.
 -   It can be observed a slighty inverse relationship between gestation period and number of offsprings that points out to the original hypothesis.
-Actually, a regression analysis reveals a correlation of 0.3 It was found that extraversion significantly predicted (β = 0.004, p&lt;.001)
+Actually, a regression analysis reveals a correlation of 0.3 It was found that number of offsprings significantly predicts gestation period (β = 0.004, p&lt;.001).
--   All displayed felines share low gestion periods, and a number of offspring above one.
+-   All displayed felines share low gestation periods, and a number of offsprings above one.
 -   Elephant and hippopotamus gestation periods multiplies human gestation period by two and three respectively.

 Dataset